TheGzuckert/thegzuckert-dev/README.md

 pnpm run dev
 ```

-Open [https://thegzuckert-dev.vercel.app/](https://thegzuckert-dev.vercel.app/) with your browser to see the result.
+Or [https://thegzuckert-dev.vercel.app/](https://thegzuckert-dev.vercel.app/) with your browser to see the result.

 ## Deploy on Vercel